 Parking a moving truck can be challenging without the right tips.
 Trust me– I barely got parallel parking in my compact car down.
 Don’t fret!
-First plan ahead and scan the lot for a leveled place to park that has a clear path to the exit.
+First, plan ahead and scan the lot for a leveled place to park that has a clear path to the exit.
 Be aware of your surroundings and watch out for trees or other obstacles that could affect your clearance.
-Find a spot that has more than enough room between you and surrounding cars.
+Find a spot that has more than enough room between you and the surrounding cars.
 Avoid tight spaces at all costs!
 Park where you can avoid backing up.
 If you must back up have someone direct you from outside and act as a spotter.

 Set the Parking Brake

 Once you have successfully parked your moving truck, always set the parking break in place!
 It will help keep your truck in a stationary position despite carrying a heavier load.
 To set the parking brake, firmly pull the handle until locks into a vertical position.
 Then move the shift selector into park to secure the truck.